Logistics · Country Guide

 Language

 Greek is the official language.
-English is widely spoken in tourist areas and dive centers, but learning a few basics helps in smaller towns.
+English is widely used in tourism, dive centers, airports, ferries, and major islands.
+Learning a few Greek greetings helps, especially in villages and family-run tavernas.

 Insurance